Bartlesville Radio » News » KWON Named Oklahoma's 'Best of Show' Award Winner

 KWON also received the top award in long-form programming, for “Remembering the May 6 Tornado,” a compilation story of the KWON news team’s coverage of the Barnsdall and Bartlesville tornado while it was happening.

-KWON has repeated with the first-place award for best station website, and all four Bartlesville Radio Stations — KWON, KYFM, KRIG and KPGM — received the Community Service Awards for 2024.
+KWON has repeated with the first-place award for best station website, and also received the Community Service Awards for 2024.

 The 2024 win as Best of Show marks KWON’s 11th time to be named Oklahoma’s No. 1 non-metro radio station since 1999, the most recent recognition was in 2022.